kblomqvist/yasha/README.md

   foo.c.jinja
 ```

 and you would like to share the same variables between these two templates.
-So instead of creating separate `foo.h.toml` and `foo.c.toml` files you can make one `foo.toml` like this:
+So instead of creating separate `foo.h.yaml` and `foo.c.yaml` files you can make one `foo.yaml` like this:

 ```
 include/
   foo.h.jinja
 source/
   foo.c.jinja
-foo.toml
+foo.yaml
 ```

 Now when you call